isomerpages/nlb-biblioasia/_podcast/He Wrote the National Pledge/Transcript.md

 I know it’s a hard question to answer because he was there for so long, and he was there at a very critical moment when there was no MFA.</p>
 <p><strong>Irene</strong>
-<br>When he became foreign minister in ’65, he was actually in Malaysia, on
+<br>When he became foreign minister in ’65, he was actually in Malaysia.
+And
-the 8 August.
-The appointment was made.
-He only arrived back in Singapore on the ninth.
-And so when he arrived in the airport, the questions were being fired by the reporter.
+so when he arrived at the airport, the questions were being fired by the reporter.
 What is Singapore’s foreign policy?
 He had to literally make it up on the fly.
 He was unbriefed.
 He didn’t even have a chance to meet the Prime Minister Lee Kuan Yew yet.
 He had no discussion with his cabinet colleagues about what should be Singapore’s foreign policy.
 He formed it right from the get-go.</p>
 <p><strong>Jimmy</strong>
 <br>On the fly, as it were.</p>
 <p><strong>Irene</strong>